Last Updated on 14 January 2026 by Cycloscope

 If you are looking for a budget touring bike saddle, this might be the one for you!

-Light, comfy, durable, and cheap, this saddle is quite a bargain and might be worth trying even if you are already pretty much satisfied with what you have.
+Light, comfy, durable, and cheap, this saddle is a real bargain and might be worth trying even if you are already pretty satisfied with what you have.

 The profile is quite average, not too wide, not too narrow, not too long, and not too short.
-The relief channel is a bit shallow and the padding is not as thick as others, but I’ve found it quite comfortable although I rode on it for just a 70km mixed surface ride.
+The relief channel is a bit shallow, and the padding is not as thick as others, but I’ve found it quite comfortable, though I rode on it for just a 70km mixed-surface ride.

 What saddle has worked best for you?
 Let us know in the conversation below!